zammad/zammad-org/src/en/reference/glossary.md

   Zammad's sidebar tab as well.

 Grafana
 : Grafana is an open-source reporting tool.
-  Zammad users on the Plus plan can integrate it into their instance and receive detailed analytics on their performance.
+Hosted customers with a Plus plan can use it to receive detailed metrics of their instance.

-  Hooking up Grafana to Elasticsearch is an possibility you can do on your on-premise installation as well.
+  Self hosting Zammad users can connect Grafana to their Elasticsearch as well.

 Groups
 : Groups are a synonym for departments or processing groups.